How are condoms tested?

 Why do condoms break?

+One often asked Condom FAQ is about breakage.
+No one wants a broken condom.
+It completely defeats the purpose!
 The condom may be punctured when the package is opened, not enough lubricant, or air bubbles under the condom.
 The integrity of a latex condom is also jeopardized when subjected to extreme heat or cold.
+Also store in a temperature stable environment.
+That is not a wallet or glove box!

 To prevent tearing a condom, push the condom towards a corner of the package before opening at the opposite corner.
 Condoms inherently cause friction; extra condom compatible lubricant may be needed.
 When putting the condom on, pinch the tip (reservoir) to eliminate the air and unroll the condom to the base of the shaft.
 What are the options for latex sensitive people?
 Lambskin condoms are an option.
 These condoms are a biological product used for birth control only and will NOT prevent against sexually transmitted diseases.
 Another option is a man made product called polyurethane.
 Polyurethane is used to make both male and female condoms, which are effective for birth control and the prevention of sexually transmitted diseases.
 Try our Avanti condoms if you are latex sensitive.